-Have a short debate-Make a controversial statement such as, "We can live without rules."
-After reading a text in this book, have students think about the question and take a position.
-As students present their ideas, one student can act as a moderator.
+Have a short debate-Make a statement such as, "Metric is better than standard measurements."
+After reading a text in this book, have students think about the question and take positions based on their points of view.
+As students present their ideas, you or a student can act as the moderator.

-Interview-Students may interview a member of their family or a neighbor in order to obtain information regarding a topic from the texts in this book.
-For example: How is your life similar to the lives of African Americans in the 1930s?
+Interview-Students may interview a member of their family or a neighbor to obtain information regarding a topic from the texts in this book.
+For example: How is your life similar to the lives of senators?